 Hearing me, hearing you, a-ha – Using acoustics to monitor fish and their habitats!

 Sound propagates efficiently in water and with advances in technology researchers and tagged fish are now ‘pinging’ louder, further and over a wider range of frequencies (where appropriate) than ever before.
-We can map every nook and cranny of fishy homes, eavesdrop on them for months on end to hear trade secrets, or track individuals as they sneak off for midnight snacks or dangerous liaisons, whether around the corner or kilometres away.
+We can map every nook and cranny of fishy homes and eavesdrop on them for months on end to hear trade secrets.
+We can 'image' them in the water column or track individuals as they sneak off for midnight snacks or dangerous liaisons, whether around the corner or kilometres away.
 Sound has provided many ways for researchers to observe both aquatic fauna and their environment, so in this session, if you’ve been using underwater acoustics, whether active, passive or telemetry techniques we would like to hear what you’ve been doing.

 Beyond biology: social and economic dimensions of fisheries